bdsmgeek/.com/README.md

 # BDSMGEEK.com

-My names BDSMGeek, I'm a Toronto kink enthusiast with a passion for rope and butt play!
+My names BDSMGeek, I'm a Toronto kink enthusiast with a passion for rope!

 ## Social Media